How to Tell Your Story

 - If you are visiting as a group, choose a leader or spokesperson for each visit.
 That person should be a constituent of the legislator.
 The leader should open and close every meeting.
 One group member should also take notes and report back the details of each meeting.

-- For each visit you make, we ask that you complete a Visit Report Form.
+- For each visit you make, we ask that you complete a Feedback Form.
 Click here for the form.

 - Send a follow up thank you note to each person you see after your visit.
 Your thank you can be by email or personal note card.